cosmosgame/save-the-world/content/the-dream/open-source.md

 ### Pull requests

 A "Pull request" aka (PR) is when someone makes changes to their local version of the project and now are requesting that this change get merged into the master version shared by everyone.
 It is like you have a copy of a shared word document and you have added a couple of extra pages.
 And now you want to merge your changes into the shared copy that everyone is using.
 In open source this is not automatic.
 Whoever is maintaining that part of the project needs to approve each and every PR.
 If the changes are simple (eg. spelling and grammar fixes) the PR will likely be merged right away.
 If the PR makes big structural changes, there likely will be a bunch of back and forth conversation before the PR eventually gets merged.
+You can make a PR using the Git UI.
 Go ahead and try it.
 You are not going to break anything.
 If you are not serious about your proposed changes just let me know in the PR description.

 ## Copyright

 The key legal innovation of open source is to use the very strong legal provisions of copyright law to sort of subvert capiitalism.
 How does it work?
 Anyone is allowed to use anything on this site.
 Copy anything you like.
 You are even encouraged to make money off this site if you can.
 But.
 If you use a chunk from this site, you are legally obligated to make your own site (or book or whatever) open source as well.
 That means that any original stuff that you come up with will also be available for others to copy and use as they see fit.
 Do you see how this makes the most sense for this kind of work?
 We need to come together as a community.
-And we need the freedom to pick and choose whatever content works best without worrying about whether we have the right to.
+And we need the freedom to pick and choose whatever content works best without worrying about copyrights.

 ## Goals